parisac/estc-parser/README.rst

 Example Raw Export
 ******************
-Here is a sample of the raw unstructured .html export from a estc query
+Here is a sample of the raw unstructured .html export from our estc query.

 .. image:: ./static/estc_raw.png
     :width: 200pt